Yes. Technically speaking, you can use a personal credit card for business expenses.

 There are various types of business credit to choose from, and each has its own pros and cons.
 However, all share a handful of advantages that make them a better alternative to using personal credit cards:

 From small daily purchases to large-scale loans, your business needs credit to function.
-One of the primary ways to ensure creditworthiness so you can qualify for a loan is to keep your business credit score strong.
-And one of the best and only ways to build your business’s credit score (especially as a new business) is using a dedicated business credit card.
+One of the primary ways to demonstrate creditworthiness to lenders is to keep your business credit history and score strong.
+And one of the best and only ways to build your business credit score (especially as a new business) is using a dedicated business credit card.

 Because of the Federal Trade Commission’s Credit Card Accountability Responsibility and Disclosure Act of 2009, security measures protect business credit cards.
 While the measures set out in the CARD Act apply specifically to personal cards, a majority of corporate cards are also bound by them.
 Plus, legislation to increase corporate cards’ protections is in the works.

 Many business credit card companies have fees associated with registration and yearly renewal.
-But some charge cards have no annual fees and operate at low or no cost to you.
+But some charge cards have no annual fees (or interest rates) and operate at low or no cost to you.

-Some corporate cards help you find value by incentivizing business spending with cash back rewards programs up to a certain limit.
-These programs allow you to redeem cash when you make certain eligible purchases.
-Some providers offer separate rewards for customers using a business travel credit card.
+Some corporate cards help you find value by incentivizing business spending with cashback rewards programs up to a certain limit.
+These programs allow you to redeem business cash rewards when you make certain eligible purchases (often from predetermined bonus categories).

-Financial institutions typically partner with a number of goods and services retailers, offering special rates, free credits, and other perks to cardholders.
+Financial institutions typically partner with a number of goods and services retailers, offering special intro APR and other rates, free employee cards, bonus points and credits, and other discounts.

-At Ramp, our benefits for business owners and accounting teams make our corporate card better than the best virtual credit card on the market.
+At Ramp, our benefits for business owners and accounting teams make our corporate card better than other credit cards on the market.

 Instead of asking, “can I use a personal credit card for business?” it’s time to start looking for the perfect business card to meet your company’s individual needs and means.